 Conventional Approaches for Men

-The standard-of-care for low libido in men is often a prescription for Viagra (the blue diamond pill), or a similar type of medication.
+The standard of care for low libido in men is often a prescription for Viagra (the blue diamond pill), or a similar type of medication.
 The issue with Viagra is that it is really a medication that addresses blood flow issues relating to ED.
 Viagra and other drugs like it do not address other possible root causes for a man having low libido or low testosterone.

 Low testosterone can be a risk factor – beyond libido – for many other significant health issues, including diabetes, heart disease, and even cognitive decline.
 There are ways to naturally support healthier testosterone hormone balance, and I’ll discuss them in a minute.